 There are some common options available for all draw effect types.
-Transparency and Blend mode options work similar to the ones described in Layer rendering and can be used in all draw effects except for the transform one.
+Transparency and Blend mode options work similar to the ones described in Renderização da camada and can be used in all draw effects except for the transform one.

 One or more draw effects can used at the same time.
 You activate/deactivate an effect using its checkbox in the effects list.
-You can change the selected effect type by using the Effect type option.
-You can reorder the effects using Move up and Move down buttons, and also add/remove effects using the Add effect and Remove effect buttons.
+You can change the selected effect type by using the Move up option.
+You can reorder the effects using \bigwedge Move up and \bigvee Move down buttons, and also add/remove effects using the Move up Add effect and Move up and Move down buttons, and also add/remove effects using the Move up Add effect and Move up and Move down buttons, and also add/remove effects using the Move up Add effect and Move up and Move up